MetanoKid/coding-scars/_drafts/memory-manager-1.md

 ## System design

 One of the requirements we set ourselves was that the memory we manage is finite.
-That means the `MemoryManager`, somehow, has access to a chunk of the full computer memory.
-Then, we slice it into chunks which have different sizes based on what is requested by the user.
+That means the `MemoryManager`, somehow, has access to a chunk of the total available memory.
+Then, we slice it into chunks of have different sizes based on what is requested by the user.
 So, we need to keep track of all of the chunks we've sliced the memory into.

 With all that in mind, we can think of our system as: